schote/nexus-console/README.md

 The package was developed under [Python 3.10](https://www.python.org/downloads/release/python-3100/) so it is recommended to use `python==3.10`.

 To install the console application, clone the repository an ensure that you are in the repository directory, which is `*/spectrum-console/`.
-The package can be installed with differen dependencies depending on the specific requirements:
+The package can be installed with different dependencies depending on the specific requirements:

     `pip install -e .`